 Many expert swear by this cure-all filter that is a little expensive but means you don’t have to worry about filtering out specific contaminants.

 The other benefit of reverse osmosis is that it doesn’t completely strip everything out of water like water distillation.
-Some forms of water filtration remove EVERYTHING (good and bad) from water making it pure but also tasteless.
+Some types of filters remove EVERYTHING (good and bad) thereby making it pure but also tasteless.
 Reverse osmosis on the other hand maintains healthy minerals while also filtering out all the bad stuff.
 See more: Reverse Osmosis For Dummies.

 2) Carbon Well Water Filters

-Whole house water filtration systems is a system that is able to filter all the water that comes into your home.
-Many of them use several layers of filtrations and combine different methods to make sure your water is completely dirt-free.
+Many of them use several layers of filters and combine different methods to make sure it is completely dirt-free.

-This is by far your best way to filter your well water because it is the most comprehensive.
-You should ideally be looking at a multi-stage whole house water filter for well water.
+This is by far your best way to filter your well because it is the most comprehensive.
+You should ideally be looking at a multi-stage whole house filter.

-The Key Reason You Should Use Well Water…
+The Key Reason You Should Get A Well …